 Have Medical and Prescription Information Available

-During your medical exam, the provider may ask questions regarding your medical and prescription history.
-Any medical records or prescription information you can provide will help speed the process along.
+The provider may ask questions regarding your medical and prescription history during your medical exam.
+Any medical records or prescription information you can provide will help speed up the process.
 This is especially important for medications you take currently, doctors you’ve seen recently, or major surgeries/medical issues you recently experienced.

-- The name and contact information for any medical provider
+- The name and contact information of any medical provider

 - The dates of your visit